r-0ka/smMIPfil/README.md

 (6) When the fraction was above 0.7, then the UMI is kept with the nucleotide.
     ALl the UMI's with lower fraction are discarded.

-    With the example above, the UNI would be kept as G-supporting.
+    With the example above, the UMI would be kept as G-supporting.

 (7) At the step (6), the number of supported nucleotides is counted.